 Dr. Jänne has received several awards for his research, including from Uniting Against Lung Cancer, American Lung Association, and the Bonnie J. Addario Lung Cancer Foundation.
 He is an elected member to the American Society of Clinical Investigation (2008), American Association of Physicians (2016), and the Finnish Academy of Science and Letters (2016).
 Dr. Jänne is also the recipient of 2010 American Association of Cancer Research Richard and Hinda Rosenthal Memorial Award and a member of the 2010 AACR Team Science Award.

-Magda Bahcall, PhD, (Magda_Bahcall@dfci.harvard.edu) is the scientific lead for the Jänne lab.
+Magda Bahcall, PhD, (Magda_Bahcall@dfci.harvard.edu) is the Jänne lab director.
 She oversees the design and execution of in vitro and in vivo target validation, proof of mechanism, and proof of concept studies, as well as collaborations with other Dana-Farber Center Institute and external partners.
 She provides managerial oversight for research and related activities, and staff recruitment.
-Her primary research interests are in the MET proto-oncogene, both as a driver and resistance promoter in NSCLC; resistance to ALK targeting agents; and the role of deubiquitinases in NSCLC.
+Her primary research interests are in the MET proto-oncogene, both as a driver and resistance promoter in NSCLC, and tumor heterogeneity as a factor in resistance development.

 Jake Haworth, BS, (JacobJ_Haworth@dfci.harvard.edu) is the laboratory manager for Dr. Jänne’s research group and is responsible for operations and logistics.
 He is also involved in research piloting novel technologies for screening fresh patient-derived cells for their responses to various targeted therapies, in an effort to quickly identify the most promising therapeutic agent.

 Hannah Cassatly, BA, (Hannah_Cassatly@DFCI.HARVARD.EDU) is the administrative assistant to Dr. Jänne.